 Waves transport energy without transporting matter.
 The energy transportation is carried by a disturbance, which spreads out from a source.
 Basically, there are three types of waves.
 Mechanical waves, electromagnetic waves, and matter waves.
 These type of waves are well explained below.

-We are well familiar with different types of waves such as water waves in the ocean, or gently formed ripples on a still pond due to rain drop.
+We are well familiar with different types of waves such as water waves in the ocean, or gently formed ripples on a still pond due to a raindrop.
 When a musician plucks a guitar-string, sound waves are generated which on reaching our ear, produce the sensation of music.

-Wave disturbances may also come in a concentrated bundle like the shock waves from an aeroplane flying at supersonic speed.
-What ever may be the nature of waves, the mechanism by which it transport energy is the same.
-A succession of oscillatory in the vibrating body and propagation of wave through space is by means of oscillations.
+Wave disturbances may also come in a concentrated bundle like the shock waves from an airplane flying at supersonic speed.
+Whatever may be the nature of waves, the mechanism by which it transport energy is the same.
+A succession of oscillatory in the vibrating body and propagation of a wave through space is by means of oscillations.

 3 types of waves in physics